-- The primary purpose of the course numbering system is to help students select and sequence courses.
+The primary purpose of the course numbering system is to help students select and sequence courses.
 Consistent use of the course numbering system also helps those who view a student’s transcript identify the level of courses that appear on the transcript.
-Semester courses will have four digit numbers.
-The first number designates the course level.
-The numbering system is as follows:

 This policy is not applicable to the Duluth campus.

-Course numbering helps students select courses and sequence courses.
-Consistent use of the course numbering system also helps those who view a student’s transcript to identify the level of courses that appear on the transcript.
+Minnesota law requires the University to have a course numbering convention to distinguish remedial, lower division, upper division, and graduate level coursework.
+Consistent use of the course numbering system helps students select and sequence their courses and helps those who view a student’s transcript to identify the level of courses that appear on the transcript.

 - Directed Research

 - An opportunity in which a student designs and carries out a research project under the direction of a faculty member.
 Directed research may be taken for variable credit and special permission is needed for enrollment.

 - A course in which a student designs and carries out an independent project under the direction of a faculty member.
 Directed study courses may be taken for variable credit and special permission is needed for enrollment.

 - A course in which a student enrolls in an established course but studies independently under an instructor’s guidance rather than attending class.
 Independent study courses may be taken for variable credit and special permission is needed for enrollment.

 - Remedial courses are intended to correct or improve deficient skills and knowledge in a specific subject.
 0xxx courses are remedial courses that do not carry credit.